Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 * Welcoming community involvement in shaping new features and tackling technical debt
 * Cultivating working relationships with wider ecosystems (like the techstack communities)

-This list shows us how much is changed when everything started in the 70s with Unix but at same time how much skills are required to manage a project with a community.
+This list shows us how much is changed when everything started in the 70s with Unix, but at same time how many skills are required to manage a project with a community.
 Of course if you are looking for a first contribution it is more simple but is important to know that is not just the GitHub's Pull Request page.

-Before the alst words of this chapter I want to leave this news ['The US military wants to understand the most important software on Earth'](https://www.technologyreview.com/2022/07/14/1055894/us-military-sofware-linux-kernel-open-source/).
-As todaycybersecurity but also awareness about digital security is day after day more important the defense department of USA is trying to understand what this means for the whole internet and their own infrastructure.
+Before the last words of this chapter I want to leave this news, ['The US military wants to understand the most important software on Earth'](https://www.technologyreview.com/2022/07/14/1055894/us-military-sofware-linux-kernel-open-source/).
+As today cybersecurity but also awareness about digital security is day after day more important, the defense department of the USA is trying to understand what this means for the whole internet and their own infrastructure.
 The result of this question:

-* Open Source projects/communities need an higher livel of care and resepct
+* Open Source projects/communities need a higher level of care and respect
 * You can't have thrust on the codebase just is because OSS
 * Code can be written by sanctioned entities (from specific governments)
 * The bus factor is limitating (the whole project fall apart if one just person gets hit by a bus)